xenolog/l23network/README.md

     }

-more information about bonding network interfaces you can get in manuals for you operation system:
+More information about bonding of network interfaces you can find in manuals for you operation system:
 * https://help.ubuntu.com/community/UbuntuBonding
 * http://wiki.centos.org/TipsAndTricks/BondingInterfaces